 We seek applications from a wide range of groups at multiple levels who have made changes to support their VITAL faculty.
-We seek applications from small groups (faculty task forces, faculty senates) as well as larger groups and organizations (e.g. associations, disciplinary societies, consortia).
+Eligibility includes small groups (faculty task forces, faculty senates) as well as larger groups and organizations (e.g. associations, disciplinary societies, consortia).
 An individual may apply, but it MUST be on behalf of their institution.

-Applicants are not limited to colleges or universities, but we require that applicants show they are connected to and have an impact on colleges or universities, given that colleges and universities are the primary contexts wherein VITAL faculty do their work (see our criteria for award for details).
+Applicants are not limited to colleges or universities, but we require that applicants show they are connected to and have an impact on colleges or universities, given that colleges and universities are the primary contexts wherein VITAL faculty do their work (see the Criteria section in this document, and on the application for details).